 Item Description Projects Multiple Protean 3D projects (documents) can be open at the same time.
 Click any project tab to make that document active.
 Menus File, Edit, View, Modeling, Features, Search, Structure, Analysis, Report, Window, and Help.
 Views Data display windows.
-Panels Areas for selecting data and changing options.
+Panels Dialogs for selecting data and changing options.
 Motion Library A searchable list of previews representing ~500 animated molecular structures from the RCSB Protein Data Bank (PDB).
-Tool icons Different tools are available depending on the active view.
+Tool icons Different tools are available depending on the active view .

-To learn how to optimize the layout of Protean 3D, see Optimize the layout of views and panels.
+To learn how to optimize the layout and contents of the Protean 3D window, see Customize the look and layout.